Saturday, April 25, 2015

 Being pretentious is a prerequisite for a philosophy scholar.
 Sometimes, they’re lovely, fascinating people.
 Frequently, they’re mean as snakes, twice as funny looking, and think they’re the coolest thing to wear tight pants.

 Geologists are good-natured, helpful, and handy in a pinch.
 Also, they’re generally gorgeous – the men are handsome and handy, the women are beautiful and highly competent.
-I think it’s all that Vitamin D.
+I think it’s all that Vitamin D.8.
+The scope.

 Plus, it’s just tough to be pretentious while “examining the sagebrush.”